dphang/roku-lib/README.md

+**Update: This is unmaintained and is not really completely functional by itself without some hacking on your own.
+I hope you find some of the code useful (e.g sorting utilities and LRU cache).**

 RokuLib
 =======

-Update: Please note that I have had other commitments, so I haven't really been working on this library, as you can see from the commit history.
-But I hope you find some of the code useful (especially the sorting utilities and LRU cache).

 Lightweight library for making Roku UI development easier, especially if using the ``roScreen`` component.
 Currently incomplete, but hopefully I will have most of the library done by the end of August 2013.